 I can not stress how having a sleep routine for your baby is so important not just for the baby, but for your sake.
 The sooner you get your little one on an eating and sleep routine, the faster he/she will be sleeping through the night (which is what we all want right?).

 I have had all three boys on what is called an E.A.S.Y. routine and it was the best thing I could ever do!
 Being on a routine is hard, and it’ll require you to sacrifice things (like going out).

-Being on a schedule will also require you to plan your days, but it will be the most rewarding thing ever.
+Being on a routine will also require you to plan your days, but it will be the most rewarding thing ever.
 To have your 10 week old or even 8-week old sleeping more than 4 hours a night will be worth the sacrifice.
 My kids were all sleeping from 10 PM-6/7 AM by 3 months.

 I have read this book several times, and I get asked all the time about Liam’s sleep schedule and what I do.
-So I thought it would only be fitting to address a few key points that I think will answer the most common questions, as well I made a printable PDF for you to have as a guide for the E.A.S.Y.
-Schedule.
+So I thought it would only be fitting to address a few key points that I think will answer the most common questions, as well I made a printable PDF for you to have as a guide for the E.A.S.Y. routine.

 Before we move I want to make it clear that I am no expert, nor a doctor, and if you have any medical concerns please seek medical advice.
 This is just what has worked for me with my boys.
 Every child is different, remember that!

 Let’s jump right in …

 This is what an E.A.S.Y. routine will look like.
 EAT, ACTIVITY, SLEEP and YOU time every 3 hours.
 This 3-hour schedule (or routine really) will be for babies up to 4 months.
 As your baby grows and drops a nap, the schedule will vary a bit.

 Don’t worry, this is a series post and I will tackle every age/schedule.

 Download the E.A.S.Y.
 SCHEDULE NOW!!!